hyperledger/firefly/docs/reference/idempotency.md

 FireFly provides an idempotent interface downstream to connectors.

 Each [operation](../reference/types/operation.html) within a FireFly [transaction](../reference/types/transaction.html)
-receives a unique ID within the overall that is used as an idempotency key when invoking that connector.
+receives a unique ID within the overall transaction that is used as an idempotency key when invoking that connector.

 Well formed connectors honor this idempotency key internally, ensuring that the end-to-end transaction submission is idempotent.